 Maine Coon HCM is a genetic illness that thickens the heart walls, deteriorates the heart function, and causes the cat’s body to receive a very poor blood flow.
-Symptoms include breathing difficulties, pulmonary edema and limb paralysis.
-No cure exists, but early detection will improve cat’s prognosis significantly.
+Symptoms include breathing difficulties, pulmonary edema, and limb paralysis.
+No cure exists, but early detection will improve the cat’s prognosis significantly.

 What Is Maine Coon Hypertrophic Cardiomyopathy?

 Hypertrophic Cardiomyopathy, or HCM, is a common heart disease in cats and a lot of Maine Coons tend to have it.